GAD-DIMNT-CPTEC/env_for_jedi-bundle/README.md

 # env_for_jedi-bundle

-## Environment for build jedi-bundle release/skylab-v8 at CPTEC's EGEON cluster
+## Environment to build jedi-bundle release/skylab-v8 at CPTEC's EGEON cluster

 To set the environment to build and run JCSDA jedi-bundle release/skylab-v8 at CPTEC's EGEON cluster it was created these bash shell scripts.